TolgaTatli/Moon/_posts/2018-09-01-log-parsing-with-morphlines-1.md

    6. Type `mvn clean package`.
    7. Click on **Execute**.

 The jars will be located in the *target* directory of each subproject.
+The script files are located in the *conf* directory and the data files in the *data* directory.
 You can run the basic parser application as follows:

     java -jar basicparser/target/basicparser-0.1-jar-with-dependencies.jar conf/syslogParser.conf data/ossec.syslog